 And what about Dad?
 If you're doing first look photos with him, that's another ideal time.
 Bring your gift for him along so the two of you can have a little time in private.
 This can, however, be a little bit of a challenge for your partner, especially if their mom is getting ready with you and your bridesmaids.
 They may opt to give the gifts the day before, or bring them to family photos.
 Just make sure someone knows that their gifts need to be sent back to their parents' room so they don't get lost.

 If you can carve out a time during the wedding reception to sit down privately with your parents, go for it.
 Just make sure to plan when you'll have time to do this (at least in your head).
 You'll likely be pulled in a million directions during your reception, with guests wanting to dance with you, congratulate you, share a toast, etc. Set a time during your reception to talk to your parents and then stick to it—there's never going to be a lull in activity when this moment will come naturally.

-Caught up in the whirlwind?
-Don't worry about it.
+If the wedding day itself is too much of a whirlwind, don't worry about it.
 Similar to the rehearsal dinner plan, you could also choose to wait and distribute presents at the morning-after brunch.
 A smaller crowd and a more relaxed atmosphere make this a great time to pull your parents aside.
-Remind them to leave a little extra room in their suitcases!